Surfshark is a relatively young VPN that offers security, speed, and privacy that benefits users when surfing the internet.

 Surfshark advertises a 30-day money-back guarantee.
 This gives you ample time to test out the service and whether or not you’re sticking with them.

 Since they don’t have a refund policy posted on their website, I decided to ask their live chat support about it.

 “You simply ask the support for it.
 We have a 30-day refund policy.”

 “It depends on your payment method how long it takes for a refund to arrive.”

 “If you paid using a CC, it might take up to 10 business days depending on the speed of your bank”

 Do I Recommend Surfshark?

-Finally, the price that you’re paying for a two-year plan is quite cheap.
+Their live chat support was helpful and responsive, their speeds are great, the app is sleek and connects fast and finally, the price that you’re paying for a two-year plan is quite cheap.

 With all that said, here is my verdict:

 I recommend Surfshark for everyone who wants privacy for a great price.